stnuessl/rf/README.md

 ## Advantages

-* no graphical user interface needed
+* No graphical user interface --> works with any IDE / code editor
-* capable of running multiple refactorings with one invocation
+* Capable of running multiple refactorings with one invocation
-* fully parses the source code and makes sure it is correct before refactoring
+* Fully parses the source code and makes sure it is correct before refactoring

 ## Disadvantages

-* getting a working compilation database can be tricky
+* Getting a working compilation database can be tricky
-* slow, especially for big C++ projects
+* Slow, especially for big C++ projects

 ## Project Status